Secret-key-based physical layer security for feedback-aided unsourced random access: Numerical Results

 \section{Numerical Results}

 In this section, we evaluate the performance of the proposed system through Monte Carlo simulations.
 The simulations use the following parameter values and system specifications.
 A Rayleigh fading channel model is assumed between each user and both the BS and Eve, i.e., each element of $\mathbf{g}_i$ and $\mathbf{h}_i$ is drawn from $\mathcal{CN}(0,1)$.
-The elements of the downlink signal matrix $\mathbf{V}$ are drawn from $\mathcal{CN}(0,1)$ and then scaled so that $\|\mathbf{V}\|_F^2 = P_f M L$.
-The matrix $\mathbf{T}$ is generated with independent Bernoulli entries, i.e., each element is drawn randomly from the set $\{0,1\}$.
-The transmit powers are chosen as $P_p = P_c = 0.3$, with $P_k + P_a = 0.3$, and $P_f = 0.6$.
+The elements of the downlink signal matrix $\mathbf{V}$ are drawn from $\mathcal{CN}(0,1)$ and then scaled such that each column has squared norm $P_f M$.
 The noise variances at the BS, Eve, and the users are set to $\sigma_c^2 = \sigma_e^2 = \sigma_u^2 = 1$.
-The signal lengths are $L = 20$, $n_s = 60$, $n_c = 512$, and $n_p = 200$.
-The numbers of bit sequences are $B = 100$, $B_p = 12$, $B_r = 11$, and $S = 40$.
+The downlink signal length is $L = 20$.
+The numbers of bit sequences are $B = 100$, $B_r = 11$, and $S = 40$.
 The numbers of receive antennas at Eve and the BS are set to $E = M = 50$.
-To evaluate the Eve’s performance, we consider the normalized equivocation rate $\zeta_e$ derived in \eqref{eq_equivocation}, while for the legitimate BS, the per-user probability of error (PUPE) is used as~\cite{Ahmadi2023Unsourced}

-where $N_{err}$ is the number of users that their bit sequences are not decoded by the BS.
+In Fig.~\ref{Fig_Overhead}, we show the effect of increasing the length of the LDPC-encoded secret key, $n_s$, on the system's performance.
+Specifically, on the right y-axis, we plot the normalized extra signaling and energy overheads required by the security measures ($\tilde{S}$ and $\tilde{E}$ in \eqref{eq_additional_signling} and \eqref{eq_additional_energy}, respectively), while on the left y-axis, we plot the security gap (SG).
+The SG is defined as the difference between the minimum required signal-to-noise ratio (SNR) at the legitimate receiver and the maximum tolerable SNR at the eavesdropper to achieve the target reliability levels, given by~\cite{Albashier2017,Matsumine2022}

-Fig.~\ref{Fig_equi_pupe} illustrates the relationship between the normalized equivocation rate and the PUPE for different values of $K_a$ and $P_a/P_k$, under the condition $P_a + P_k = 0.3$.
-According to \eqref{eq_leackage}, increasing $P_a/P_k$ increases the uncertainty at Eve, both by increasing $P_a$ and decreasing $P_k$.
-The PUPE also increases with this parameter, primarily due to the reduction of $P_k$, since the legitimate receiver can estimate and partially remove the contribution of the artificial noise.
-In addition, increasing the number of active users $K_a$ increases the PUPE while having no effect on the equivocation rate.
-This is because the BS decodes the users' information in the presence of interference from other users, whereas in the calculation of the equivocation for Eve, all interference is assumed to be perfectly removed.
+where $P_{\mathrm{tot}}^{\zeta_b}$ denotes the minimum signal energy required by the legitimate receiver in Sec.~\ref{Sec_poposdScheme} to achieve the target PUPE of $\zeta_b=0.05$, and $P_{\mathrm{tot}}^{\zeta_e}$ is the maximum signal energy such that the lower bound of Eve's PUPE in \eqref{PUPE_EVE} equals $\zeta_e=0.95$.
+These values are defined as